Sammy-Lartey/Sammy-Lartey/README.md

 ### Hi there 👋

-- 🌱 Currently exploring the world of Data Science and Machine Learning
+- 🌱 Currently exploring the world of Data Science
 - 👀 Interested in Data related topics/conversations
 - 👯 looking to collaborate on anything that requires python and sql really
 - 📫 How to reach me: sammylartey39@gmail.com